PuzzleTechHub/bot-be-named/modules/perfect_pitch/README.md

 The full documentation on `~playtune` is coming shortly.
 For now, please check out `~playtunehelp`, `~playtunecustom`, `~playtuneinstrument`, and `~playtunelength` for any info you may need.
 Also, to see a sample of real songs, use `~playtunesample`.

+Use `~help Perfect Pitch` on the bot to know the commands in this module.